Stackclash/5e-vault/5. Mechanics/Classes/Ranger.md

 - While tracking other creatures, you also learn their exact number, their sizes, and how long ago they passed through the area.

 You choose additional favored terrain types at 6th and 10th level.

+### Deft Explorer (Level 1)
+_Source: Tasha's Cauldron of Everything p.
+56_

+*1st-level ranger [[/5.
+Mechanics/Rules/Variant Rules/Optional Class Features (TCE).md\|optional class features]], which replaces the Natural Explorer feature*

+You are an unsurpassed explorer and survivor, both in the wilderness and in dealing with others on your travels.
+You gain the Canny benefit below, and you gain an additional benefit below when you reach 6th level and 10th level in this class.

+#### Canny

+Choose one of your skill proficiencies.
+Your proficiency bonus is doubled for any ability check you make that uses the chosen skill.

+You can also speak, read, and write two additional languages of your choice.

 ### Fighting Style (Level 2)